ThePalaceProject/virtual-library-card/README.md

 ### 5. Create / update the database schema

-After the initial clone and subsequent `git pull` commands, the database schema must be updated by the following command:
+The database schema must be initialized and updated with:

     python3 manage.py migrate --settings=virtual_library_card.settings.prod